 Buying land can be one of the most important financial decisions in life.
 When trying to make vital choices like this, it’s imperative to be as precise as possible to know if you're getting what you pay for.
-Many lenders used to require land surveys to be performed before purchasing land, but in order to cut costs, this has become less common.
+Many lenders used to require land surveys to be performed before purchasing land for sale, but in order to cut costs, this has become less common.
 The question is... is the cost of a land survey worth it?

 And the answer is... it depends.